ray-project/ray/doc/source/cluster/kubernetes/examples/distributed-checkpointing-with-gcsfuse.md

 See [Mount options](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#mount-options) to learn more about mount options.

-Logs from the Ray job should indicate use of the shared remote filesystem in `/mnt/cluster_storage` and the checkpointing directory.
+Logs from the Ray job should indicate the use of the shared remote filesystem in `/mnt/cluster_storage` and the checkpointing directory.
 For example:
 ```
 Training finished iteration 10 at 2024-04-29 10:22:08.
 Total running time: 1min 30s
 ╭─────────────────────────────────────────╮